 The introduction is one of the most important sections of a report—or, for that matter, any document—but introductions are often poorly written.
 One reason may be that people misunderstand the purpose of introductions.
 An introduction introduces readers to the report and not necessarily, or only minimally, to the subject matter.
 "Introduction" does not equal "background"; it may contain some background but only minimally.

-Readers have an understandable need to know some basic things about a report before they begin reading it: such as what is it about, why was it written, what's it for, for whom it written, and what are its main contents.
+Readers have an understandable need to know some basic things about a report before they begin reading it: such as what is it about, why was it written, what's it for, for whom is it written, and what are its main contents.
 Readers need a basic orientation to the topic, purpose, situation, and contents of a report—in other words, an introduction.

 Common Elements of Introductions